-ASU allows for the simultaneous pursuit of an undergraduate and graduate degree in certain pre-approved programs.
+ASU allows for the simultaneous pursuit of an undergraduate and graduate degree in certain preapproved programs.
 In such cases, the program must be approved by the Dean of the Graduate College.
-The undergraduate students must meet the unit's criteria for approval to pursue their accelerated program and be granted consent to complete up to 12 credits of graduate coursework.
+Undergraduate students must meet the unit's criteria for approval to pursue their accelerated program and be granted consent to complete up to 12 credits of graduate coursework.